Research Summary and Interview on a

 Israel, Australia, the Horn of Africa, the USA, and Elsewhere.

-An independent scientist and former university professor from Oregon, among others, has
+An independent scientist and former university professor now living in Oregon, among others, has

 by the controversial Dr. Wilhelm Reich, called "Cloudbusting".

-Positive results have been observed in field experiments
+of rainfall, have been observed in field experiments undertaken

 Reich Cloudbuster at work in Namibia, Africa, 1993.

-An Environmental Scientist working at a private Institute in rural Oregon claims to have a solution to the ancient plagues of drought and famine.
-Dr. James DeMeo, formerly a geography professor at Illinois State University and the University of Miami, and currently Director of the Orgone Biophysical Research Laboratory, has been undertaking field experiments and a detailed study of the controversial Reich cloudbuster.
+An Environmental Scientist and Geographer-Climatologist working at a private Institute in rural Oregon claims to have a solution to the ancient plagues of drought and famine.
+Dr. James DeMeo, formerly a geography professor at Illinois State University and the University of Miami, and currently Director of the private Orgone Biophysical Research Laboratory, has for several decades been undertaking field experiments and applications of the controversial Reich cloudbuster.